MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-database-sharding-policy-command.md

 Use this command to change the database sharding policy.
 The [sharding policy](../management/shardingpolicy.md) is used to manage data sharding for databases and tables by defining if and how [extents (data shards)](../management/extents-overview.md) in the Azure Data Explorer cluster should be sealed.

 When a database is created, it contains the default data sharding policy.
-This policy is inherited by all tables created in the database unless the policy is explicitly overridden at the table level.
+All tables created in the database inherit this policy unless the policy is explicitly overridden at the table level.

 ## Permissions